The same process that creates heart disease may also cause erectile dysfunction, only earlier.

-If you have both erectile dysfunction and heart disease, talk to your doctor about treatment options for erectile dysfunction.
+If you have both erectile dysfunction and heart disease, talk to your doctor about treatment options.
 If you take certain heart medications, especially nitrates, it is not safe to use many of the medications used to treat erectile dysfunction.

 - Schwartz BG, et al. Cardiovascular implications of erectile dysfunction.
 Circulation.
 2011;123:e609.

-- Cunningham GR, et al. Overview of male sexual dysfunction. http://www.uptodate.com/index.
-Accessed July 18, 2012.
+- Cunningham GR, et al. Overview of male sexual dysfunction. http://www.uptodate.com/home.
+Accessed July 8, 2015.

 - Bope ET, et al. Men's health.
 In: Conn's Current Therapy 2015.
 Philadelphia, Pa.: Saunders Elsevier; 2015. http://www.clinicalkey.com.
 Accessed July 8, 2015.

 - Inman BA, et al. A population-based longitudinal study of erectile dysfunction and future coronary artery disease.
 Mayo Clinic Proceedings.
 2009;84:108.

-- Grogan M (expert opinion).
+- Trost LW (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Aug.
-6, 2012.
+July 10, 2015.

 - Sellke FW, et al. Coronary artery endothelial dysfunction: Basic concepts. http://www.uptodate.com/home.
 Accessed July 13, 2015.